chanzuckerberg/single-cell/rfcs/0002-validation/text.md

 ### Monitoring and error reporting

+The initial volume of submitted datasets is expected to be relatively low, on the order of tens per month.
+So we likely will not need a very complex monitoring solution at first.

+There are two main types of errors we should anticipate.
+The first is a failure of the submitted dataset to validate.
+This isn't quite an "error" as it's part of the expected functioning of the system, but it nevertheless results in a dataset that is not properly loaded into the portal.
+In that case, the dataset is marked as "invalid" in the database along with an error message that the frontend can display to the user.

+The other is an unexpected failure during the Fargate task execution.
+In the initial implementation, these can be found and investigated manually via a CloudWatch dashboard.
+As we get a better understanding of failure and recovery modes, we can configure ECS events to automate error handling.

 ## Alternatives

 Other teams at CZI have used Airflow to orchestrate ETL tasks.
 Airflow comes with a nicer interface and more flexbility around triggering tasks but more overhead in terms of infrastructure to maintain.

+After discussion with the infra team, we agreed that the simpler, single-ECS-task approach was a reasonable starting point.
+But if our monitoring needs increase, or we want to use the Airflow parallelization patterns, we should consider using Airflow in the future.